 To say that it gets hot in Arizona is, of course, a ridiculous understatement.
 And all that nonsense about "It's a dry heat," doesn't really cut it when the mercury soars past 95 degrees—which is fairly routine in the summer.
 You could stay inside all day and crank up the air conditioning.
 Or you could head to one of the state's water parks and cool down.

 Then again, you could head inside and get wet at the state's indoor water park, Great Wolf Lodge.
 Regardless of the weather, the climate-controlled facility is open all year long.

 Arizona water parks are arranged alphabetically.
 Click on one below for more details.

-The biggest water park in Arizona is Wet ’n’ Wild Phoenix.
+Hurricane Harbor is the biggest water park in Arizona.
 In fact, it is one of the biggest water parks anywhere.
 Among its many attractions are a water coaster, the Constrictor flume slide, a funnel ride, a family raft ride, a bowl ride, a mat racing slide, tube slides, body slides, a half-pipe ride, a lazy river, a wave pool, an activity pool and two kiddie water play areas.

 Note that the park used to be known as Wet 'n' Wild Phoenix.
 Six Flags bought the property and renamed it in 2019.
 Before it was called Wet 'n' Wild, the park was known as Waterworld Safari.